What is a Slug Catcher? Its Types, Working, Selection, & Design Steps

 • Feasibility study

-The basic working of a slug catcher is explained nicely in the following animated video:
+The basic workings of a slug catcher is explained nicely in the following animated video:

 Slug Catcher Operation